Chapter 1: Autumn Dark

 “Don’t snarl at me, I’m not the one who said it.”

 “Well, next time I see Aggie McTavish I’ll snarl at her then.”

 Harriett giggled.
 Then the already grey street went totally black.
-Jack looked up, searching for the sun.
+Jack couldn’t see a thing, he could barely make out Harriett who was right beside him.
+He looked up, searching for the sun.

 This time he recognized the voice instantly.
 It was his own voice!
 This hadn’t happened to him before.
 Sure, he often thought things to himself and talked to himself in his head, but this was different.
 The voice was coming out of nowhere, unrelated to what he was doing or thinking.
 Had his little sister finally driven him over the edge?
 Was something seriously wrong with him?
 Was he going nuts?
 Harriett looked up at him curiously, apparently noticing that something was not quite right.
 She reached out her hand and wrapped it in his.
 He was too distracted and worried to flick it away.
 He could tell by the sudden tightening of her grip that, because he hadn’t pushed her hand away, she understood that something was really wrong.

 Jack shook his head slightly, not sure what to say, looking down the street, toward the children’s home, scanning for anything that might explain what was happening.
 He knew that Harriett’s eyes had followed his because he felt her hand clench with tension when she saw what he saw.
-He felt her look up to him for reassurance, but he couldn’t pull his eyes away from the scene ahead of him to meet her gaze.
+She looked up to him for reassurance, but he couldn’t pull his eyes away from the scene ahead of him to meet her gaze.

 A police car was parked outside the stone building that was the children’s home.
 Its emergency lights were on so that, as they flashed, they threw the end of the street into an eerie, pulsing light.
 The front door to the home was open.
 A tall, thin constable stood on the stoop.
 The constable’s head was hung low, his face pale and his eyes downcast.
 The last time Jack saw a scene like this was the night of his father’s murder.